hamishforbes/lua-resty-dns-cache/README.md

 * `normalise_ttl` - Boolean.
 Reduces TTL in cached answers to account for cached time.
 Defaults to `true`.
 * `negative_ttl` - Time in seconds to cache negative / error responses. `nil` or `false` disables caching negative responses.
 Defaults to `false`
 * `minimise_ttl` - Boolean.
 Set cache TTL based on the shortest DNS TTL in all responses rather than the first response.
 Defaults to `false`
-* `repopulate` - Boolean.
-Repopulate cache entries when they expire.
 * `max_stale` - Number of seconds past expiry to return stale content rather than querying.
-Combined with repopulate to avoid touching network on fast paths.
+Stale hits will trigger a non-blocking background query to repopulate cache.

 ### query